-When the body is deficient in selenium, these enzymes fail to function properly, subjecting the body to oxidant damage.
-The eventual outcome of chronic oxidative stress includes damage to cellular lipids, protein and DNA, which eventually leads to the development of various cancerous changes, chronic inflammatory conditions, and cardiovascular/atherosclerotic disease.
+When the body is deficient in selenium, these enzymes fail to function properly, thereby subjecting the body to oxidant damage.
+The eventual outcome of chronic oxidative stress includes damage to cellular lipids, proteins, and DNA, which eventually leads to the development of various cancerous changes, chronic inflammatory conditions, and cardiovascular/atherosclerotic disease.

 Thyroid hormones and selenium

 Another important role of selenium is in the iodothyronine-deiodinase complex of enzymes that are required for the effective production of active thyroid hormones.